 - 1/3 cup mayonnaise

-- 1 large red peppers, roasted, peeled and diced, or 1 jar of pimentos, drained, and diced
+- 1 large red pepper, roasted, peeled and diced, or 1 jar of pimentos, drained

 - 2 jalapeños, seeded and diced